urchade/struct_ie/README.md

-# Struct_IE: Structured information extraction with Large Language Models
+# `Struct-IE`: Structured Information Extraction with Large Language Models

 `struc-ie` is a Python library for named entity extraction using a transformer-based model.